watercourse-cc/watercourse/_includes/welcome.md

 son 'turn it around' so beautifully.
 Having a genuine, warm therapist with a sense of humor is a godsend!"</p>
 </section>

+We operate from a fundamental belief in the power of relationship in life and in healing.
+Our approach relies on collaboration in which each person matters and in which each peron's abilities, sense of self, and life experiences are valued and utilized.

 <!-- Begin MailChimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/slim-081711.css" rel="stylesheet" type="text/css">